PaperPrototype/Intro-Coding-and-Computers/Week 1 - C/Lecture/english.md

 -294967296~/Hello-C$
 ```

-That number is definitally not 4 billion.
-But lets first fix another error, we forgot to include a newline `\n`.
+That number is definitally NOT 4 billion... lets first fix another error, we forgot to include a newline `\n`.

 Change the code to add a newline.